skytap/well-architected-framework/security/README.md

 standards based on your use cases and requirements while taking into account best practices of how to leverage Skytap.
-Each layer in this model is built on the capabilities delivered in the layer below; you cannot know how to secure a virtual machine without understanding how they can be secured and why they need to be.
+Each layer in this model is built on the capabilities delivered in the layer below; you cannot know how to secure virtual machines without understanding how they can be secured and why they need to be.

 Accompanying this document is a **Skytap - Security Controls Workbook**